unveiler-io/developer-website/docs/react-native/getting-started.md

 ## Installation

-First start by adding [ClaimR's React Native client](https://www.npmjs.com/package/@claimr/react-native-client) as a dependency to your React Native project.
+First start by adding [Unveiler's React Native client](https://www.npmjs.com/package/@claimr/react-native-client) as a dependency to your React Native project.
 If you're using NPM, then run:

 ```bash